ascholerChemeketa/cs160Reader/_sources/DataRepresentation/FractionalValues.rst

     |
     ==============  ==============  ==============  ==============  ==============

-There is no way to exactly represent the answer, you can just come close.
+It is a trick question.
+There is no way to exactly represent 0.6 given that set of options.
 (The closest you can come is 0.625).

-This is not a problem unique to binary, this is just a fact of trying to represent a value using a limited number of digits.
-Say I ask you to represent 2/3 as a decimal with only 2 decimal places... you could use 0.66, or 0.67, but could not accurately represent the simple value 2/3.
-The only difference with the 0.6 example is that some values that are easy to represent in decimal, like 6/10\ :superscript:`ths` are harder to represent in binary.
+Difficulties in representing exact fractional values with a fixed number of digits are not unique to binary numbers.
+Say I ask you to represent 2/3 as a decimal with only 2 decimal places... you could use 0.66, or 0.67, but could not exactly represent 2/3.
+Each number system will have different values that are tricky to represent - although 0.6 is easy to represent in decimal - 6/10\ :superscript:`ths` - it happens to be harder to represent in binary.

 .. important::